Skip to content

 Python Libraries

 Requires installing these additional python libraries (via.
-Tools-Package Manager in the Vizard IDE)
+Tools-Package Manager in the Vizard IDE).
+These are now included with SightLab, so should not be necessary to install manually.

 pip install opencv-python